skagankose/skagankose.github.io/index.md

 ## 2.3 Text Generation to Test the Prediction Model

 Next, I wanted to check that the labels assigned by the prediction model is coherent.
 I decided to try a bit of an unusual technique.
 First, I divided users into four groups according to topic distribution of their tweets (by considering the most frequent category among the tweets of a particular user, as the group of that user).
 Then, I collected all the tweets together for users belonging to the same category.
+The code until here can be found in [here](https://github.com/skagankose/sehirTweets/blob/master/extendedPredictor.ipynb) (at the part titled as "Creating Training Text").

-Using these tweets, four different LSTM models are trained.
-Then, by using these models, four different categories of texts are generated.
+Using these tweets, four different LSTM models are trained using this [code](https://github.com/skagankose/sehirTweets/blob/master/trainLSTM.ipynb).
+Then, by using these models, four different categories of texts are generated using this [code](https://github.com/skagankose/sehirTweets/blob/master/generateText.ipynb).
 I examined these (generated) texts to see whether they are coherent with the related topics.
 Some of the resulting (generated) texts are as follows.
-Also the code can be found in [here](https://github.com/skagankose/sehirTweets/blob/master/extendedPredictor.ipynb) (at the part titled as "Creating Training Text").

 ![Prediction Model Performance](skagankose.github.io/images/generatedTexts.png)